umutozel/Beetle.js/README.md

 All dependencies have base types so custom implementations can be made easily.
 * Entity Framework
 * WebApi or Asp.Net Mvc project for service
-* Knockout.js or EcmaScript5 Properties (for Angular) for providing observable objects
+* Knockout.js or EcmaScript5 Properties for providing observable properties

 ##Usage
 * Create a Controller and inherit from BeetleApiController, generic argument tells we are using Entity Framework context handler with TestEntities context (DbContext)